-Objective: To provide for suburban densities for multiple dwellings that: (a) make efficient use of suburban land for housing; and (a) make efficient use of suburban land for housing; and (b) optimise the use of infrastructure and community serv vices (b) opennise the use of infrastracture and commany service A1 P1 Multiple dwellings must have a site area per dwelling of not less than: (a) 325m2; or (b) if within a density area specified in Table 10.4.1 below and shown on the planning scheme maps, that specified for the density area.
-Multiple dwellings must only have a site area per dwelling that is less than 325 m2, or that specified for the applicable density area in Table 10.4.1, if the development will not exceed the capacity of infrastructure services and: (a) is compatible with the density of the surrounding area; or (b) provides for a significant social or community housing benefit and is in accordance with at least one of the following: (i) the site is wholly or partially within 400 m walking distance of a public transport stop; (ii) the site is wholly or partially within 400 m walking distance of a business, commercial, urban mixed use, village or inner residential zone.
+To provide for suburban densities for multiple dwellings that:

+- (a) make efficient use of suburban land for housing; and - (b) optimise the use of infrastructure and community services.

+Multiple dwellings must have a site area per dwelling of not less than:

+- (a) 325m2; or - (b) if within a density area specified in Table 10.4.1 below and shown on the planning scheme maps, that specified for the density area.

+Multiple dwellings must only have a site area per dwelling that is less than 325 m2, or that specified for the applicable density area in Table 10.4.1, if the development will not exceed the capacity of infrastructure services and:

+- (a) is compatible with the density of the surrounding area: or - (b) provides for a significant social or community housing benefit and is in accordance with at least one of the following: - (i) the site is wholly or partially within 400 m walking distance of a public transport stop; - (ii) the site is wholly or partially within 400 m walking distance of a business, commercial, urban mixed use, village or inner residential zone.